It’s no secret that we are more surrounded by news than ever before.

 Finally, appearing in a media outlet can make your otherwise time-sensitive press release a bit more “evergreen.”
 If an article written about the press release focuses on the bigger picture, the impact is longer lasting than it would have been with the release alone.
 Additionally, being featured on a popular site means there will be hyperlinks back to your company website, making it easier for you to rank higher in search engines such as Google.

-Part Three: Types of Press Releases and When to Use Them
+Types of Press Releases and Examples

 Technically, a press release can be about anything a company considers “newsworthy.”
 That said, patterns have emerged about the most common scenarios when a press release can work well.